SouchenOu/containers_explanation/README.md

 this function provides the automatic fall back to placement new, the member function construct() is an optional Allocator requirement since C++11.

+The function constructs an object of member type value_type (an alias of allocator's template parameter) using its copy constructor to initialize its value to a copy of val, as if the following code was used: new ((void*)p) value_type (val);

+3 - allocate() :

+                       pointer allocate (size_type n, allocator<void>::const_pointer hint=0);

+Attempts to allocate a block of storage with a size large enough to contain n elements of member type value_type (an alias of the allocator's template parameter), and returns a pointer to the first element.

+In the standard default allocator, the block of storage is allocated using ::operator new one or more times, and throws bad_alloc if it cannot allocate the total amount of storage requested.

 some resources:
  -------------